-The Bank is supervised by the Branch Manager ("BM") and the Local Management Committee ("LMC") comprising of key senior management in the Bank and permanent invitees from various functions with Credit Suisse.
-The LMC is supported by other committees for specific areas like the Asset Liability Management committee ("ALCO"), Credit committee, Investment committee, Audit committee etc. The Branch management is supported by the Regional & Country Management of Credit Suisse on all governance and franchise issues.
+The Bank is supervised by the Branch Manager ("BM") and the Local Management Committee ("LMC") comprising of key senior management in the Bank.
+The LMC is supported by other committees for specific areas like the Asset Liability Management committee ("ALCO"), Credit committee, Investment committee, Audit committee, Compliance committee, Risk Committee, etc. The Branch management is supported by the Regional & Country Management of Credit Suisse on all governance and franchise issues.